Optimal parameter estimation for linear SPDEs from multiple measurements: Optimality

 \section{Optimality}

-In this section we show that the rates of convergence $M^{1/2}\delta^{1-n_i}$ achieved by the augmented MLE for parameters $\theta_i$ with respect to operators $A_i$ of order $n_i=\operatorname{ord}(A_i)$ are indeed optimal and cannot be improved in our general setup.
+In this section, we show that the rates of convergence $M^{1/2}\delta^{1-n_i}$ achieved by the augmented MLE for parameters $\theta_i$ with respect to operators $A_i$ of order $n_i=\operatorname{ord}(A_i)$ are indeed optimal and cannot be improved in our general setup.
 The proof strategy (presented in Section \ref{sec:proof:optimality:result}) relies on a novel lower bound scheme for Gaussian measures by relating the Hellinger distance of their laws to properties of their RKHS.
-The Gaussian lower bound is then applied to one-dimensional submodels $(\mathbb{P}_{\theta})_{\vartheta\in\Theta_i}$ with $A_{\theta}$ from \eqref{eq:canonical:model} assuming a sufficiently regular kernel function $K$ and a stationary initial condition to simplify some computations.
-Extensions to general initial values $X_0$ are possible.
-Note that this strategy also yields lower bounds for nonparametric models, e.g.~for estimating the local diffusivity as in \cite{altmeyer_nonparametric_2020}.
+The Gaussian lower bound is then applied to one-dimensional submodels $(\mathbb{P}_{\theta})_{\vartheta\in\Theta_i}$ with $A_{\theta}$ from \eqref{eq:canonical:model} assuming a sufficiently regular kernel function $K$ and a stationary initial condition.

-\begin{myassumption}{L} Suppose that $\P_{\theta}$ corresponds to the law of the stationary solution $X$ to the SPDE \eqref{eq:SPDE} and assume that the following conditions hold: \begin{enumerate}[label=(\roman*)] \item The kernel function satisfies $K=\Delta^2\tilde{K}$ with $\tilde{K}\in C_c^{\infty}(\R^d)$. \item The models are $A_{\theta}=\theta_1\Delta+\theta_2(b\cdot\nabla)+\theta_3$ for $\theta\in\R^3$, a fixed unit vector $b\in\R^d$, and where $\theta$ lies in one of the parameter classes
+\begin{myassumption}{L} Suppose that $\P_{\theta}$ corresponds to the law of the stationary solution $X$ to the SPDE \eqref{eq:SPDE} and assume that the following conditions hold: \begin{enumerate}[label=(\roman*)] \item The kernel function satisfies $K=\Delta^2\tilde{K}$ with $\tilde{K}\in C_c^{\infty}(\R^d)$. \item The models are $A_{\theta}=\theta_1\Delta+\theta_2(\nabla\cdot b)+\theta_3$ for $\theta\in\R^3$, a fixed unit vector $b\in\R^d$, and where $\theta$ lies in one of the parameter classes

 \item Let $x_1,\dots,x_M$ be $\delta$-separated points in $\Lambda$, that is, $|x_k-x_l|> \delta$ for all $1\leq k\neq l\leq M$.
 Moreover, suppose that $\mathrm{supp}(K_{\delta,x_k})\subset\Lambda$ for all $k=1,\dots,M$ and $\mathrm{supp}(K_{\delta,x_k})\cap\mathrm{supp}(K_{\delta,x_l})=\emptyset$ for all $1\leq k\neq l\leq M$. \end{enumerate} \end{myassumption}